dwrobel/flatcam/README.md

 - fixed the TclCommand MillHoles
 - changed the name of TclCommand MillHoles to MillDrills and added a new TclCommand named MillSlots
 - modified the MillDrills and MillSlots TclCommands to accept as parameter a list of tool diameters to be milled instead of tool indexes
+- fixed issue #302 where a copied object lost all the tools

 10.09.2019